 The annual financial report and statements include the University and certain other organizations that have a significant relationship with the University.
 The statements include the University's blended component units, which are the University of Massachusetts Building Authority (the "Building Authority"), a public instrumentality of the Commonwealth created by Chapter 773 of the Acts of 1960 of the Commonwealth, Worcester City Campus Corporation ("WCCC"), a not-for-profit 501(C)(3) organization and the University of Massachusetts Amherst Foundation, Inc. (the "UMass Amherst Foundation") which was established in fiscal year 2003.
 The purpose of the Building Authority is to provide dormitories, dining commons and other buildings and structures for use by the University and entities associated with the University and to issue bonds to finance such projects.
 On November 4, 1992, the University created WCCC as a Massachusetts not-for-profit corporation to purchase various assets of Worcester City Hospital, to operate as a real estate holding company and to foster and promote the growth, progress and general welfare of the University.
 WCCC includes the Worcester Foundation for Biomedical Research, Inc. (WFBR) as a subsidiary.
-The University's discrete component units are the University of Massachusetts Foundation, Inc. (the "Foundation") and the University of Massachusetts Dartmouth Foundation, inc. (the "Dartmouth Foundation").
-These foundations are related tax exempt organizations founded to foster and promote the growth, progress and general welfare of the University of Massachusetts Foundation are related tax exempt organizations founded to foster and promote the growth, progress and general welfare of the University of Massachusetts Foundations are related tax exempt organizations for such purposes.
-The University of Massachusetts Foundation is the University's endowment.
+The University's discrete component units are the University of Massachusetts Foundation, Inc. (the "Foundation") and the University of Massachusetts Dartmouth Foundation, Inc. (the "Dartmouth Foundation").
+These foundations are related tax exempt organizations founded to foster and promote the growth, progress and general welfare of the University, and to solicit, receive, and administer gifts and donations for such purposes.
+The University of Massachusetts Foundation manages the majority of the University's endowment.